MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 ---
 title: "Two-Class Boosted Decision Tree | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019
+titleSuffix: ML Studio (classic) - Azure
-ms.service: "machine-learning"
-ms.subservice: "studio"
+description: Learn how to use the Two-Class Boosted Decision Tree module to create a machine learning model that is based on the boosted decision trees algorithm. ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio"